pybpc/f2format/README.md

 &emsp; See [documentation](https://bpc-f2format.readthedocs.io/en/latest/) for usage and more details.

-### Codec

-> NB: this project is now stalled, because I just cannot figure out how to play w/ codecs :(

-&emsp; [`f2format-codec`](https://github.com/pybpc/f2format-codec) registers a codec in Python interpreter, which grants you the compatibility to write directly in Python 3.6 *f-string* syntax even through running with a previous version of Python.

 ## Contribution

 &emsp; Contributions are very welcome, especially fixing bugs and providing test cases.